ALEX K. MASSE

 VISUAL-FOCUSED ~50 WORDS:

 Alex Masse is a predominantly self-taught designer with experience in Figma, some Adobe products, and freeware such as Canva and Over.
-Alex is a graphic designer for her school's Poetry Club, making graphics for meets and contests.
-Alex also takes every opportunity to learn more, attending an SFU UI/UX workshop back in the fall.
+Alex is a graphic designer for their school's Poetry Club, making graphics for meets and contests, and has done graphic design for local and national nonprofits, such as posAbilities and QSpeak.

 FILMMAKING-FOCUSED ~50 WORDS: